How we operate in New Brunswick

 N.B.
 Crime Stoppers: Behind the Anonymous Tip

-Each Chapter has its own civilian volunteer Board of Directors and law enforcement coordinators from each local police force and/or RCMP Detachment, as well as representatives from Department of Natural Resources (DNR) and Fisheries & Oceans Canada (DFO).
+Each Chapter has its own civilian volunteer Board of Directors and law enforcement coordinators from each local police force and/or RCMP Detachment, as well as representatives from New Brunswick Department of Public Safety (DPS) and Fisheries & Oceans Canada (DFO).

 The provincial Board (N.B.
-Crime Stoppers, Inc.) has the services of its own police coordinator.
-The provincial coordinator is the liaison between New Brunswick’s police community and N.B.
-Crime Stoppers Inc., as well as the media.
+Crime Stoppers, Inc.) has the services of its own Provincial coordinator.
+The provincial coordinator is the liaison between New Brunswick’s law enforcement community and Crime Stoppers, as well as the media.

 Four times a year, the 20 local boards (and their coordinators) meet with the parent board for a provincial meeting.
 New ideas, operational issues, correspondence, etc. are discussed quarterly.
 At an annual training conference, members of N.B.
 Crime Stoppers examine the program’s operations during the past year.

 Board membership is a commitment of far more than just time.
 Members must give of their energy, talents, and creativity.
-Crime Stoppers is a non-profit organization: board members are not paid.
-Their hard work reflects a belief in the philosophy of the program: helping solve crimes and a desire to see justice done.
+Crime Stoppers is a registered charitable organization: board members are not paid.
+Their hard work reflects a belief in the philosophy of the program: helping law enforcement solve crimes and a desire to see justice done.